 You read that right by the way: fog.
 There is a link with cloud, again an important accelerator of IoT, but it’s less cloudy and more foggy.
 And it promises to accelerate IIoT developments.
-Fog computing is mainly important for the Industrial Internet of Things or IIoT anyway.
+Fog computing is mainly important for the Industrial IoT anyway.

 Fog computing: what and why?

 Fog computing, the term comes from Cisco, is not a network technology.
 It’s a hybrid a system-level architecture approach whereby the possibilties of cloud computing and distributed processing and analytics power are brought to the edge of a network.

 Simply said: instead of transporting all data over the network and then processing it, for instance in the cloud, some operations are performed close to the IoT device (endpoint) and application, hence the edge of the network or the endpoint, and processes IoT data faster but also without wasting bandwidth that can thus be saved.
 There’s a bit more to it but in a nutshell that is what it does.

 Note by the way that edge computing, which fog computing is a form of, is not new.